rh2oman/DataCleaningCourseProject/README.md

 The cbind command was then used to create a complete_data dataframe.
 The cbind command binds the columns from the subject, activity_type, and activity dataframes.<br />
 <br />
 ### 3) Building and Writing Tidy Data File.
 To create the tidy data file the “subject” and “activity_type” variables in the complete_data dataframe were first changed to factors.
 The melt function was then used to transpose the dataframe into four columns including: subject, activity_type, variable name, and the value.
 The dcast function was then used to build the end product with subject, activity and each individual variable forming the columns.
-The mean of the recorded values for each activity type are recorded for each row.<br /> <br />
+The mean of the values by subject and activity is the recorded value.<br /> <br />
-Before writing the tidy data the original variable names are changed indicating that the values are the means of the recorded scores.<br /><br />
+Before writing the tidy data the original variable names were changed to indicate that the values are the means of the recorded scores.<br /><br />
 Finally, the write.table command is used to create the output file.